 To those authors who don’t want to pay for your time and experience, it’s a lot like deciding to pay for a good doctor or get free services at a clinic.
 If you have a serious condition, the choice is clear.
 You want to go to a specialist and get the best treatment or prescription.
 That’s what you are, Mark.
 A specialist.
 Because of the way you present yourself, I never had any skepticism about working with you.
 You’re forthright, you say what you’re going to do, and you construct a unique plan for each individual author and project.

 Writing is a very lonely profession.
 You know how to gain access to the publishing world so authors can be respectfully represented.
-Investing in your program helped me find a literary agent who’s enthusiastic about my work and treats me with respect.
+Investing in your program helped me find two literary agent who are enthusiastic about my work and treat me with respect.

 I finally have my happy ending.

-Author of ten fiction and nonfiction books including Cricket (New American Library), The Life and Times of Homer Sincere (Peter Mayer/Overlook Press), The 10 Best of Everything (National Geographic), Dispatches from the Front (Henry Holt and Oxford University Press), Mindstyles–Lifestyles (Price Stern Sloan), Blueprinting (Harper Collins), Self Health, The Life Long Fitness Book (Holt, Rinehardt, Winston), and The Cigar Connoisseur (Clarkson Potter)
+Author of a dozen fiction and nonfiction books including Dispatches from the Front (Henry Holt and Oxford University Press), The 10 Best of Everything (National Geographic), Cricket (New American Library), The Life and Times of Homer Sincere (Peter Mayer/Overlook Press), Mindstyles–Lifestyles (Price Stern Sloan), Blueprinting (Harper Collins), Self Health, The Life Long Fitness Book (Holt, Rinehardt, Winston), The Cigar Connoisseur (Clarkson Potter), While the Music Played (Blackstone Publishing), and Spinning History (Skyhorse Publishing)

 * * *